benquick123/Edge-PDF-Standalone-Reader/README.md

 ### Admin privileges (before 12.09.2023)

 Whenever the "Current Directory" requires Admin privileges (e.g. searching using Start, opening a file in Program Files), the executable will not be able to extract one of the files in that folder.
-To remedy this issue:
-- recompile the `.exe` and change the Extraction Directory to, for example, *AppData*, or
-- completely [disable UAC](https://www.tenforums.com/tutorials/112488-enable-disable-user-account-control-uac-windows.html#:~:text=prompt%20when%20enabled-,OPTION%20ONE,Enable%20or%20Disable%20User%20Account%20Control%20(UAC)%20in%20Local%20Security%20Policy,-The%20Local%20Security).
+To remedy this issue completely [disable UAC](https://www.tenforums.com/tutorials/112488-enable-disable-user-account-control-uac-windows.html#:~:text=prompt%20when%20enabled-,OPTION%20ONE,Enable%20or%20Disable%20User%20Account%20Control%20(UAC)%20in%20Local%20Security%20Policy,-The%20Local%20Security).

 This should be fixed with the latest update.
+The files are now extracted to AppData.

 ## Contribute